 Your essay should address the question associated with one of the five cases:

-“A Shot in the Dark”
+“A Pain in the Neck”

 Be sure to indicate clearly which case and question you have selected.

-The cases were prepared for the 21st Intercollegiate Ethics Bowl.
+The cases were prepared for the 22nd Intercollegiate Ethics Bowl.
 They are used with the kind permission of the Association for Practical and Professional Ethics, which holds the copyright on them.

 WRITING AN ETHICS ESSAY

 Since you’re writing on an ethical question, your essay should concentrate on what should be done ethically rather than what is typical, practical, or consistent with a particular set of religious beliefs.

 Keep in mind that there is no one definitive answer to the question.
 The success of your essay depends on how effectively you state your reasons for the position you take.

 Ethical reasoning focuses on things like consequences, fairness, and rights.
 Your essay should address topics like the potential personal and societal effects (or consequences) involved, what would be fair, whether or not people’s rights are being violated.

 Start by identifying the most significant points to be addressed.